 This graph shows the relationship between charging voltage, current and a typical LiFePO4’s state of charge.

-In terms of charging efficiency, LiFePO4 is way ahead.
-Vendors claim 92.5-95% and that is probably true: that of lead acid batteries is about 80%.
+Of charging efficiency, LiFePO4 is way ahead.
+Vendors claims of 92.5-95% are probably true – that of lead acid batteries is about 80%.

-In all of the above it needs to be remembered that LiFePO4 batteries only began to be used on a largish scale around 2012.
-All claims re their lifespan are thus based on a mix of accelerated cycling and speculation.
+LiFePO4 batteries usage only reached largish scale around 2012.
+Claimed lifespan is thus based on speeded-up cycling, and speculation.
 There can be no proven real-life data until until 2022 or so.

-Some lithium-ion battery makers advise that, providing battery monitoring and charging control is in place all that required is a two-stage charger.
+Some lithium-ion battery makers advise that, given battery monitoring/charge control, all required is a two-stage charger.
 Many users disagree.
-It is however becoming generally agreed that using an intelligent LiFePO4 charger is safer than using a standard lead-acid battery charger.
+They do, however, generally accept that dedicated LiFePO4 chargers are safer.

-It is commonly claimed (for LiFePO4 charging), that ‘normal alternator charging’ is fine.
-That cannot be.
+Many users claim (for LiFePO4 charging), ‘normal alternator charging’ is fine.
+This cannot be.
 There has been no such thing as a ‘normal alternator since 2000.
-About then, alternator outputs began to vary, from 12.7 volts to plus 14.7 volts.
-Some have voltage that varies with load and/or temperature, and some have voltage that varies from plus 15 to 12.3 volts (or even none at all at times.
+From thereon alternator outputs began to vary, from 12.7 volts to plus 14.7 volts.
+Many have voltage that varies with load and/or temperature.
+Some now have voltage that varies from plus 15 to 12.3 volts.
+Or even none at all at times.
 Only a few LiFePO4 batteries are promoted as drop-in replacements.

-The (Australian designed and made) Redarc LFP 1240 alternator charges a LiFePO4 12 volt battery at 40 amps – it also accepts input from solar modules.
+The (Australian designed and made) Redarc LFP 1240 alternator.
+It charges a LiFePO4 12 volt battery at 40 amps.
+It also accepts input from solar modules.
 Pic: Redarc.

-For charging lithium-ion batteries in caravans and motor homes a LiFePO4 dc-dc alternator chargers should be located as close as feasible to the battery bank (i.e. not the alternator).
-These chargers can safely 40 amps or more into a LiFePO4 battery bank.
-It thus helps immensely to replace the existing cable from the alternator to that dc-dc charger by one of approximately 13.5 square mm.
-If the LiFePO4 is in a trailer, take the feed via an Anderson plug and socket, then 13.5 square mm cable to the charger and battery.
-Unless that is done, the charging current will be unnecessarily restricted.
+LiFePO4 alternator chargers should be located close to the battery bank – not the alternator.
+These chargers can safely pump 40 amps or more.
+Replace the existing cable from alternator to dc-dc charger by one of about 13.5 mm2.
+If the LiFePO4 is in a trailer, take the feed via an Anderson plug and socket.
+Then use 13.5 mm2 cable to the charger and battery.
+Unless done, you restrict charging current.

 The essential battery management system is not necessarily supplied.
-Unless totally sure of what you are doing it is strongly advised to buy only LiFePO4 batteries with the system inbuilt, to advise the vendor of the exact intended usage, and to obtain written assurance that they are suitable for that usage.
-Right now (June 2016) there are only a few reliable suppliers of these batteries.
-They are not stocked by most battery vendors.
+Unless totally sure of what you are doing, buy only LiFePO4 batteries with the system inbuilt.
+Advise the vendor of exact intended usage.
+Obtain written assurance they are suitable for that usage.
+Even now (May 2017) only a few suppliers sell them.

 This just (mid 2015) released lithium battery from Tesla.
 Pic: courtesy of Telsla Corporation (USA).

-Lithium-ion technology is a major advance in terms of weight and volume.
-The reality however is that battery energy storage has otherwise barely increased since 1870.
-The advent of lithium-ion has resulted in a worthwhile increase.
-But that really needed is 10-20 times more.
-Extensive research may well achieve that.
+Lithium-ion technology is a major advance.
+Reality, however, is that battery energy storage from 1870 to 1960.
+Lithium resulted in a worthwhile increase, but that really needed is many times more.
+Extensive research may well yet achieve this.

-The most probable breakthrough is an affordable fuel cell – where the stored energy stored is its fossil fuel.
-Most such fuels are around 12,000 Wh/kg.
-That of energy stored in a LiFePO4 is one hundred times less.
+The most probable breakthrough is an affordable fuel cell.
+Such cells store energy as fossil fuel.
+Most such are around 12,000 Wh/kg.
+A LiFePO4’s is one hundred times less.

 Should I use lithium-ion batteries in caravans and motor homes?